jewettaij/moltemplate/README.md

 ##  Description

-Moltemplate is a cross-platform text-based molecule builder for LAMMPS.
+Moltemplate is a general cross-platform text-based molecule builder for LAMMPS and ESPResSo.
+Moltemplate was intended for building custom coarse-grained molecular models, but it can be used to prepare realistic all-atom simulations as well.
+It currently supports the OPLS, COMPASS, AMBER(GAFF), MARTINI, SDK, and TraPPE(1998) force fields.

 ## Typical usage